coreruleset/documentation/content/configuring/false_positives_tuning.md

 CRS ships with prebuilt *rule exclusion packages* for a selection of popular web applications.
 These packages contain application-specific rule exclusions designed to prevent false positives from occurring when CRS is put in front of one of these web applications.

 The packages should be viewed as a good *starting point* from which to build upon.
-Some false positives may still occur, for example if working at a high paranoia level, if using a very new or old version of the application, if using plug-ins, add-ons, or user customisations.
+Some false positives may still occur, for example if working at a high paranoia level, if using a very new or old version of the application, if using plug-ins, add-ons, or user customizations.

 If using a native Core Rule Set installation, rule exclusion packages can be enabled in the file `crs-setup.conf`.
 Modify rule 900130 to select the web applications in question, e.g. to enable the DokuWiki rule exclusion package use `setvar:tx.crs_exclusions_dokuwiki=1`, and then uncomment the rule to enable it.